Helperbird/website/src/pages/features/summarizing-tool.md

 link: reading
 url: features/summarizing-tool/
 ---

-## Tell Me About This Feature
+## What Is This Feature?

-Helperbird's Summarize feature makes it easy to turn long articles and web pages into simple bullet points.
-It uses smart technology to pick out the main ideas and key points, saving you time and making your reading easier.
+Helperbird's Summarize feature helps you quickly turn long articles and web pages into simple, easy-to-read bullet points.
+Using smart technology, it picks out the main ideas and key points, saving you time and effort.

-It's perfect for anyone who needs to quickly get the gist of a document or web page, whether you're a student, a professional, or just someone who wants to save time.
+It’s perfect for students, professionals, or anyone who wants to get the gist of a document or webpage without reading the entire thing.

 ---

-## Benefits
+## What Are the Benefits of This Feature?

-### Save Time

-Turn long articles into quick, easy-to-read summaries, so you can get the info you need fast.

-### Improve Understanding
+**Save Time:** Quickly summarize lengthy articles or pages into concise bullet points.

-Focus on the main ideas and key points to better understand what you're reading.
+**Improve Understanding:** Focus on the main ideas and key points to grasp the content faster.

-### Stay Informed

-Get the important details without having to read everything.
+**Stay Informed:** Get all the important details without spending time on unnecessary information.

-### Easy Recall

-Summarize information into bullet points for quick and easy reference later.
+**Easy Recall:** Summaries in bullet-point format make it easier to review and remember key details later.

 ---

+## Who Is It For?

+**Students:** Simplify study materials or research papers for faster review.

+**Professionals:** Summarize reports, emails, or articles to save time at work.

+**Everyday Readers:** Get the main ideas from news articles or blog posts without reading everything.

+**Researchers:** Quickly scan through content to decide if it’s worth a deeper dive.

+---

 ## Features

-- One-click summarization to instantly turn articles and web pages into bullet points.
+- Instantly summarize web pages or articles with one click.
-- Save your summaries to your device for future reference.
+- Save your summaries for easy access later.
-- Choose to summarize content into 5 or 7 key bullet points.
+- Choose between 5 or 7 key bullet points to fit your needs.

+---

+## Is This a Paid Feature?

+Yes, this feature is included with the Helperbird Pro subscription.